vladimir-mawla/SPENDLY/README.md

 <img src="./readme/title4.svg" id="tech-stack"/>

-Here's a brief high-level overview of the tech stack NET uses:
+Here's a brief high-level overview of the tech stack SPENDLY uses:

 - The design of the app adheres to the material design guidelines.
 - This project uses the [React](https://reactjs.org/) library.
 React is a open-source front-end JavaScript library for building user interfaces based on UI components.